 KidneyIntelX Clinical Utility and Health Economics Validated in Multiple Data Releases at American Society of Nephrology

-Four presentations, including first clinical utility findings from multi-year real world evidence results from a major healthcare system underscore value of KidneyIntelX™ platform in improving cost economics for Medicare population

-/EIN News/ -- NEW YORK and SALT LAKE CITY, Oct.
-17, 2022 (GLOBE NEWSWIRE) -- Renalytix plc (NASDAQ: RNLX) (LSE: RENX) today announced that four scientific presentations have been accepted at the upcoming American Society of Nephrology (ASN) Kidney Week (November 3-6, 2022) taking place in Orlando, Florida.
+NEW YORK and SALT LAKE CITY, Oct.
+17, 2022 (GLOBE NEWSWIRE) -- Renalytix plc RNLX RENX today announced that four scientific presentations have been accepted at the upcoming American Society of Nephrology (ASN) Kidney Week (November 3-6, 2022) taking place in Orlando, Florida.

 The presentations include a cost-effectiveness analysis that supports population-based KidneyIntelX testing for prognosis of early stage Diabetic Kidney Disease (DKD) (stage G1-G3b) as a cost effective strategy for a Medicare population in comparison to standard clinical management tools to treat DKD, as well as the first clinical utility findings from the multi-year real world evidence study at a major healthcare system with an emphasis on addressing disparities in healthcare access.